Micro Memoirs. Big stories, short forms.

 Make 2022 the year you write (and publish) your memoir!

 The Hali‘a Aloha Approach

-The Hali‘a Aloha series is a memoir program that uses a narrative form called micro memoirs.
+The Hali‘a Aloha series is a memoir program that uses a mix of short and long narrative forms, focusing especially on the use of micro memoirs to tell your story.
 Micro memoirs are succinctly written personal stories, memoirs, events and reflections, usually between 50 and 300 words.

-This micro-memoir format is different from traditional long-form memoirs, which are generally structured like a novel.
 Hali‘a Aloha encourages narrative snapshots and compression, vignettes and glimpses.
+The micro-memoir format is different from traditional long-form memoirs, which are generally structured like a novel.
 Each micro memoir is a chance to dive deep into a memory, to pull out the physical and emotional details of that instance, then get back out a few hundred words later.

 This micro-memoir format serves both the writer and the reader.
 For the writer, it’s a way to move into personal material quickly, especially for memories that might be difficult or charged, and to write in short, consistent bursts.
 Writing this way channels our energy so we distill the most important elements of a moment into an evocative or interesting piece of writing.